Get 100% ZATCA Phase II compliant with ClearTaxGet 100% ZATCA Phase II compliant with ClearTax

 What is the VAT rate in Saudi Arabia?

-The current VAT rate in Saudi Arabia is 15%.
+The current VAT rate in Saudi Arabia is 15% for most supplies and 0% for some essential supplies.

 Is the VAT rate increased in Saudi Arabia?